Bupilipili/Space-Travelers-Hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me all the necessary knowledge i need to make this project.
+We would like to thank Microverse for giving us all the necessary knowledge we needed to make this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>